OPR-group-BNITM/vimop/README.md

 At the beginning the pipeline trims the ends of the reads to remove adapter sequences and primers.
 `--trim_length` sets the number of bases trimmed from both ends.

-### Read classification and optional removal of non-viral reads
+### Taxonomic classification and removal of non-viral reads

 Centrifuge is used to classify the reads.
 This helps to get an overview of how your metagenomics sample is composed.
+A Kronaplot of the read classification will appear in the report and optionally you can choose to generate a separate HTML with the Krona plot with --output_krona_plot true.
-Centrifuge also classifies the contigs (see later) to get a rough idea about contigs that do not match anything in the reference database or only partially.
+Centrifuge also classifies the contigs (see later) to get a rough idea about contigs that do not match any entry in the reference database or only partially.
 Use `--centrifuge_do_classify false` to deactivate all centrifuge classifications and save time.

-Additionally, you can use the centrifuge classifications to remove reads (not contigs) that are non-viral to a given degree of confidence.
+Additionally, the centrifuge classifications is used to remove reads (not contigs) that are non-viral to a given degree of confidence.
-Activate this with `--centrifuge_do_filter true` and use `--centrifuge_filter_min_score 150` to set the minimum level of confidence (e.g. 150 in our example).
+Deactivate this with `--centrifuge_do_filter false` and use `--centrifuge_filter_min_score 150` to set the minimum level of confidence (e.g. 150 in our example).
 The pipeline will remove all reads that are classified to anything that is not viral with at least this score.
 Use this if you have a lot of different contaminations that you want to remove such as bacterial reads from a fecal sample.
-But beware that centrifuge is limited in it's accuracy and you may also remove some false positives.
+But beware that centrifuge is limited in its accuracy and you may also remove some false positives.

 ### Host and contaminant removal